NearHuscarl/BotExtended/README.md

 List all of the available `BotFaction`s.
 A `BotFaction` consists of one or many different bots in a specific theme, for example: Assassin, Police, Zombie...
 Some `BotFaction`s only have one bot, usually a boss.

-A boss is a much stronger bot, some have special abilities: Mecha boss with bulletproof armor, Demolitionist who can one shot one kill.
+A boss is a much stronger bot and often come with special abilities: Mecha boss with bulletproof armor, Demolitionist who can one shot one kill.
 They are much harder to kill and is equivalent with several expert bots.

 `BotFaction`s whose names prefixed with `Boss` will have at least one boss, sometimes spawn with its minions.
 (Kinpin and bodyguards, BadSanta and his Elks)